magma1447/greasemonkey-geocaching-projectgc/README.md

 greasemonkey-geocaching-projectgc
 =================================

-Adds links and data to Geocaching.com to make it collaborate with PGC.
+Adds links and data to Geocaching.com to make it collaborate with Project-GC.com.

 Some (most) features are for paying members at Project-GC only.